-(E) Beekeeping, Residential.
+(F) Beekeeping, Residential.

 - (1) Hives.
 All bee colonies shall be kept in hives with removable combs, which shall be kept in sound and usable condition. - (2) Setbacks.
 All hives shall be located in the rear yard and at least 5 feet from any adjoining property with the back of the hive facing the nearest adjoining property.
-If hive is located next to a sidewalk or any other public gathering place a six foot tall privacy fence will be required to minimize interaction with passers-by. - (3) Water Required Onsite.
+If hive is located next to a sidewalk or any other public gathering place a 6-foot tall privacy fence will be required to minimize interaction with passers-by.

+- (3) Water Required Onsite.
 Each property owner or beekeeper shall ensure that a source of water is available at all times to the bees so that the bees will not congregate at swimming pools, bibcocks, pet water bowls, birdbaths or other water sources where they may cause human, bird or domestic pet contact.
 The water shall be maintained as not to become stagnant. - (4) Queens.
 In any instance in which a colony routinely exhibits aggressive characteristics by stinging or attempting to sting without due provocation, or exhibits an unusual disposition toward swarming, it shall be the duty of the beekeeper to requeen the colony.
 Queens shall be selected from stock bred for gentleness and nonswarming characteristics. - (5) Hive Density.
-It shall be unlawful to keep any hive on a multi-family zoned parcel or to keep more than the following number of hives on any parcel within El Paso County, based upon the size or configuration of the parcel on which the apiary is situated: - Less than one-half (1/2) acre parcel size: Two (2) hives; - One-half (1⁄2) acre or more but less than one (1) acre parcel size : Four (4) hives;
+It shall be unlawful to keep any hive on a multi-family zoned parcel or to keep more than the following number of hives on any parcel within El Paso County, based upon the size or configuration of the parcel on which the apiary is situated: - Less than 1⁄2 acre parcel size: 2 hives; - 1⁄2 acre or more but less than 1 acre parcel size: 4 hives; - 1 acre or larger parcel size: 6 hives; or - Regardless of parcel size, where all hives are situated at least 200 feet in any direction from all property lines of the parcel on which the apiary is situated, there shall be no limit to the number of hives.